fidacura/time-kit/README.md

 # time-kit

-TimeKit is a versatile toolkit for handling date and time operations in web projects, with built-in support for timezones.
+TimeKit is a toolkit for handling date and time operations in web projects, with built-in support for timezones.
 It provides a set of utility functions and a class-based approach to manage and format dates, times, and timezones efficiently.

 ## Features